original logo

 Forfeits vs. Set Games

-• Forfeit If one player clearly holds full blame for the game not being played (e.g. no-contact or no-show), you would rule it a forfeit and award the game point to the non-offending player.
+Forfeit If one player clearly holds full blame for the game not being played (e.g. no-offers or no-show), you would rule it a forfeit and award the game point to the non-offending player.

 Summary of Rulings, based on degree of blame: